jvasilakes/n2c2-track1/instructions_for_testing.md

-# Running the full pipeline
+# Running the prediction pipeline on test data

 The pipeline contains three main sections: